geraldstanje/log_store/README.md

 - we have files F_x...
 F_n and they are filled with data, x = start_record_id_, n = end_record_id_
 - the log store internally maintains a 64 bit start_record_id_ and 64 bit end_record_id_
 - append will create a new file (*.data) with the current end_record_id_ and increment end_record_id_ plus 1
-- truncate will find all the files before the given position that can be deleted, start_record_id_ will be incremented to the position before the files will be delted.
+- truncate will find all the files before the given position that can be deleted, start_record_id_ will be incremented to the position, the files will be deleted.
 - the log store destructor exports the 64 bit start_record_id_ and 64 bit end_record_id_ to a .config file, which can be read at startup

 ## Multithreading